'Suspected Tanker Hijacking' Foiled in English Channel

 UK special forces foiled a suspected hijacking in the English Channel on Sunday, according to news service the BBC.

-Seven people were detained on Sunday evening after stowaways on board the LR1 tanker Nave Andromeda, the BBC reported Monday, citing Ministry of Defence sources.
+Seven people were detained on Sunday evening after stowaways on board the LR1 tanker Nave Andromeda became violent, the BBC reported Monday, citing Ministry of Defence sources.

 The ship had been travelling from Lagos to the Fawley refinery, according to shipping intelligence service VesselsValue.
 It has since completed its journey.